sgmiriuka/shRNA-alphagenome/README.md

 - `inputs` (optional):
   - `intron_bed`: Path to the interval BED to scan (any region; not restricted to introns).
   - `cassette`: Path to the insertion (e.g., shRNA cassette) FASTA (any length).
+  - `cassettes`: Optional list of cassette FASTA paths for multi-cassette runs (each must contain one sequence).
 - `io`:
   - `out_dir`: Base directory for outputs.
   - `make_html`: Whether to build HTML.